David Carr (American football): NFL records

-Coaching career
+Post-playing career

+He is currently on NFL Network as an analyst.

 In 2015, Carr became offensive coordinator at Bakersfield Christian High School, under head coach and younger brother Darren Carr.

 Personal life

 Carr married high school girlfriend Melody Tipton in March 1999.
-Together they have five children, three of whom have been diagnosed with Type 1 diabetes, which Carr also suffers from.
+Together they have five children, three of whom have been diagnosed with Type 1 diabetes, which Carr also has.

 His brother Derek was also a quarterback in the NFL until his retirement in 2025.
 Derek states that David was instrumental to the preparation and training that led up to the 2014 NFL draft and had helped greatly with training and experience after being drafted.
+The brothers host the football podcast Home Grown.

 His uncle Lon Boyett played in the NFL as a tight end with the Buccaneers, Raiders and 49ers from 1977 to 1978.